a-chakrawarti/React-Crownstack/handbook/README.md

 - Implementing `componentWillUnmount` lifecycle method is basically returning a function with the unmouting logic(cancelling subscription, removing timers, removing eventlisteners) within `useEffect` method.

+## useContext

+- Context in class component affects readability and becomes quite complex when nested.
+- The `useContext` hook only makes the consumption of the context value simpler.
+Rest is same.

 # Useful articles & videos I came across

 - [Fetching Data in React](https://blog.bitsrc.io/fetching-data-in-react-using-hooks-c6fdd71cb24a)